Macarthur Square

 Macarthur Square is a large indoor/outdoor shopping centre located in the south western Sydney suburb of Campbelltown, New South Wales, Australia.
 It was developed by Lendlease and GPT Group, opening on 10 September 1979.
 The shopping centre is situated adjacent to Macarthur railway station.

-An $160 million expansion in 2005, which expanded the centre's floor area from 29,000 to 90,000 sqm, saw Macarthur Square become one of the largest shopping complexes in Sydney.
+A $160 million expansion in 2005, which increased the centre's floor area from 29,000 to 90,000 sqm, saw Macarthur Square become one of the largest shopping complexes in Sydney.
 A further development in 2017 increased the retail floor area to 107,000 sqm.

 History

 Macarthur Square was opened on 10 September 1979 by Paul Landa, Minister for Planning and Environment.
 Macarthur Square was seen as a major regional shopping centre for the Macarthur Growth Centre in south-western Sydney.
 The NSW State Planning Authority purchased large tracts of land in the Campbelltown area in the 1960s.
 The Authority produced a structure plan in 1973 under the title of the Campbelltown-Camden-Appin Three Cities Plan.
-State and Commonwealth funding established a growth centre in the region.
-An agreement between the state government in NSW and the Whitlam government provided funds for land acquisition and urban development.
-The Growth Centre was called Macarthur Growth Centre and established a development board.
+An agreement between the state government in NSW and the Whitlam government provided funds for land acquisition and urban development, to establish the Macarthur Growth Centre.
 The Macarthur Development Board bought and sold land, developed industrial estates and the Macarthur Square shopping centre.

-In December 1983 a 3 year old boy named Ali Elassad while looking at Christmas decorations with his older brother plunged 10 metres from one of the balconies to the floor below and fractured his skull however he survived and returned home in time for Christmas and was dubbed "The miracle boy of Sydney".
+In December 1983, a 3-year-old boy named Ali Elassad fell 10 metres from one of the balconies to the floor below and fractured his skull, but he survived and returned home in time for Christmas and was dubbed "The miracle boy of Sydney".